Want to strike fear into the heart of a brand-new online business owner? Ask them how to build a homepage that works for their online business.

 Once you’ve piqued interest with your tagline, your site visitors will want to know more.

-But since every website is structured differently, it’s your job to show them where they can find more information on your website.
+But since every website is structured differently, it’s your job to show them where they can find more information on your website when you build your homepage.

 There are a few methods you can use for this.
 Some methods are best for newer websites with less content, and some work better for sites that have many years of content.